Last updated: March 03, 2026

 Publuu’s analytics cover the fundamentals but are relatively limited in scope.
 In Publuu’s stats panel, you can track:

-It also can track any leads captured if you used a lead form in the flipbook.
+It can also track any leads captured if you used a lead form in the flipbook.

 If you need more detailed analytics, Publuu allows integration with Google Analytics.
 By adding your GA code, you could then track visitor numbers, location data including city and country, and demographic insights about your readers.